archethic-foundation/archethic-docs/README.md

   Thus, every node will autonomously know all the nodes for a given transaction and ease the network by only interrogating the closest elected nodes.

-- Distributed network without buttleneck
+- Distributed network without bottleneck
 > ArchEthic rebuild the entire P2P layer to provide an efficient messaging between peers based on the Supervised Multicast <br />
 using self discovery mechanism from incoming connection and network transactions.<br />
-The system is able to maintain a qualified vision of the network while limiting the generation of requests
+The system is able to maintain a qualified vision of the network while limiting the generation of requests.

 ---

 ![logo](./archethic.svg ':size=300*300')

-*Backed by the ArchEthic Foundation*
+*Backed by the ARCHEthic Foundation*